EGI-Federation/fedcloud-integration-documentation/.github/ISSUE_TEMPLATE.md

 <!--
-Thank you for opening an issue in our cloud info provider.
+Thank you for opening an issue in our documenation.
 Please use the template below to construct the issue.

 Dealing with issues: